TopGek99/good-readme-generator/README.md

 ## Usage

 All that is needed is to run the command “node index.js” and the inquirer prompts will appear.
+[Walkthrough Video](https://drive.google.com/file/d/1C0B5KqkLKCUA1IcUjV0NBYwo7tX2bY9a/view?usp=sharing)

 ## License